AnuragAnalog/namaskaram-react/README.md

 * Reading data from the slice of redux store is done via Selector.
 * Using Selector, we can read the data from the store, and use it in the component.
 (It is called subscribing to the store)

+In Vanialla Redux, it is not possible/it is illegal to mutate the state.
+The state should be immutable.
+In the Redux Toolkit, it is possible to mutate the state, and they have to be mutated in the reducer.

+If you try to look at the redux state in the console, you will not be able to see the state, because it is a private state, and it is not accessible to the console.

 ### Redux Toolkit

 - Install @reduxjs/toolkit and react-redux